-- > 8.4 Key roles of MOC process (and/or project stakeholders) are defined and communicated to the stakeholders. - > 8.5 The process's key personnel, as well as those involved in the project, are trained in the procedure, and their responsibilities within the process. - > 8.6 Temporary changes do not exceed initial authorisation for scope or time without review and approval. - > 8.7 The MOC process defines how emergency changes are managed. - > 8.8 The MOC process takes the consequences of unforeseen changes into account. - > 8.9 Regular management reviews of the MOC are held to identify areas for improvement.
+- > 8.5 The process's key personnel, as well as those involved in the project, are trained in the procedure, and their responsibilities within the process. - > 8.6 Temporary changes do not exceed initial authorisation for scope or time without review and approval. - > 8.7 The MOC process defines how emergency changes are managed.

+8.8 The MOC process takes the consequences of unforeseen changes into account.

+8.9 Regular management reviews of the MOC are held to identify areas for improvement.